DEEPMATTER GROUP PLC

 Laurence Ede, Independent Non-Executive Director

 Term of office: Laurence Ede was appointed as a Non-Executive Director in April 2017.
-He is Chair of the Remuneration Committee and is also a member of the Audit Committee.
+He is Chair of the Audit Committee and is also a member of the Remuneration Committee.

-Current external appointments: Ubiquigent Limited, Manor Road Lettings Limited
+Current external appointments: Rosa Biotech Limited, Ubiquigent Limited, Manor Road Lettings Limited

 Time commitment: 1 to 2 days per month

-Directors who served on the Board during the year ending 31 December 2018 and stepped down on the 11 April 2019 include;
+Directors who served on the Board during the year ending 31 December 2019 and stepped down on the 12 April 2019 include:

 David Cleevely, Independent Non-Executive Director

 Term of office: Appointed as a Non-Executive Director in November 2017.
-He is Chair of the Audit Committee.
+He was Chair of the Audit Committee.

 Lee Cronin, Founding Scientific Non-Executive Director

 Term of office: Appointed as a Non-Executive Director in July 2014.
-He is a member of the Remuneration Committee.
+He was a member of the Remuneration Committee.

-Whilst the Company does not currently have an externally facilitated appraisal process for Directors, the Chairman engages with all Directors to ensure that their individual contribution is relevant and effective and that they are committed members of the Board.
+Whilst the Company does not currently have an externally facilitated appraisal process for Directors, the Chief Executive engages with all Directors to ensure that their individual contribution is relevant and effective and that they are committed members of the Board.

 Our long-term growth is underpinned by our core values, which are considered to be: